decomp/doc/README.md

 ## Report

-A PDF version of the report has been hade available online ([decompilation.pdf](https://raw.githubusercontent.com/mewpaper/decompilation/master/decompilation.pdf)).
+A PDF version of the report has been made available online ([decompilation.pdf](https://raw.githubusercontent.com/mewpaper/decompilation/master/decompilation.pdf)).

 ### Abstract